 Another of the retained buildings, I took this picture of the Harbour Master House in 2014, then watched fascinated as that fellow backed that piece of equipment out without touching the railings on either side!

-This was the Mole Cafe run by sisters Margaret Ann and Florence Augusta Jeffery, who were both awarded the Order of the British Empire, the Queen Elisabeth Medal (Belgium) and the Medal of Gratitude (France) for offering free tea, cakes and buns to soldiers, sailors and members of the Red Cross as they left for the front during WW1.
-The location of this cafe can be seen on this map, which I found on the Step Short website On the table in the left photograph can be seen a book.
+This was the Mole Café run by sisters Margaret Ann and Florence Augusta Jeffery, who were both awarded the Order of the British Empire, the Queen Elisabeth Medal (Belgium) and the Medal of Gratitude (France) for offering free tea, cakes and buns to soldiers, sailors and members of the Red Cross as they left for the front during WW1.
+The location of this café can be seen on this map, which I found on the Step Short website On the table in the left photograph can be seen a book.
 This was one of eight that contain the signatures of thousands of the men and women who passed through there.
 They contain record of people like King George V to the humblest private soldier, and usually included the date of visit, rank, name and corps or unit.
-Last I heard, someone was working on getting all this information digitised and it would eventually be made available to the public, an invaluable resource for those researching their family tree.
-I have also heard they are planning to restore the Mole Cafe, but I don't know at this point whether it will be just as a museum piece, or as a working cafe.
-The photo of the Mole Cafe was sent to me by Brian McBride.
+Volunteers have been working on getting all this information digitised and it has now been made available to the public, an invaluable resource for those researching their family tree.
+The Mole Café has been restored, and you can still buy a nice cup of tea there, but I think the ladies will expect you to pay for it!

 This photo, taken by Lee Pogson in February 2007 shows how sorely it needed some TLC